troglobit/libuev/README.md

 4. Leave the event loop with `uev_exit()`, possibly from a callback

 **Note:** Make sure to use non-blocking stream I/O!
-Most hard to find bugs in event driven applications is due to file descriptors and sockets being opened in blocking mode.
+Most hard to find bugs in event driven applications are due to sockets and files being opened in blocking mode.
 Be careful out there!

 Example
 -------

-Here follows a very brief example to illustrate how one can use libuEv to act on joystick input.
+Here follows a very brief example to illustrate how one can use libuEv to act upon joystick input.

 ```C
 #include <err.h>